ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

   - [x] Create RL training script
     - [x] ~~Generator for the prompts~~ Not necessary, dataset is small
     - [x] Add verbose option to code evaluation
-    - [ ] More smooth reward, combine test and train
+    - [xz] More smooth reward, combine test and train
 - [ ] Training experiments
   - [ ] How many epochs does the model need to learn all the tasks?
   - [ ] What is the configuration that better uses the hardware